 - Step 3 – Gently break up the CBD flower buds, removing any seeds and stems as necessary.

-- Step 4 - Add the flower to a mason jar or oven-safe baking dish with a lid, making sure the flower is in an even layer (you do not want clumps or mounds).
-You can tip the mason jar on it's side to get more surface area.
-If you don't have a lid, the tin foil will work.
+- Step 4 – Add the flower to an oven-safe baking dish with a lid, making sure the flower is in an even layer, you do not want clumps or mounds.
+If you don’t have a lid, the tin foil will work.

 - Step 5 – Step 5 – Place the container in the oven and bake for 90 minutes for CBD-dominant flower.
 You are looking for a toasted brown color and fragrant aroma when it is done.

 - Step 6 – Remove from the oven and allow to cool completely with the lid on.

 - Step 7 – Your decarbed cannabis flower is now ready for immediate use.

 - Step 8 – Be sure to store it in an airtight container in a cool, dark place if you don’t use it immediately.

 Note: complete step-by-step printable instructions are located in the recipe card below.

 After the process is completed, you can store your decarboxylated cannabis in an airtight container like a mason jar in a cool, dark place for several months.

 Storing in the freezer will help preserve the potency of your cannabis products for a longer period of time.